 Initiation and successful completion of independent research or creative activity requires early and continued advice and oversight by a faculty advisor on behalf of the academic unit.
 Students are assigned advisors at the beginning of their master's program.
 These are assigned based on the research statements of a student's application packet and the availability of advisors that are closely aligned with the student goals.
 Students must meet with their advisor before enrolling in their initial classes.
 Students should take the initiative to meet with their advisor at least once a year to go over their academic progress.
-Guidelines for the roles and responsibilities of the student and their advisor are clearly defined by the Graduate School.
+Guidelines for the roles and responsibilities of the student and their advisor are detailed in the Graduate School Publication: MSU Guidelines for Graduate Student Mentoring and Advising.
 The advisor is committed to: